 Speaking of siblings, you may also want to discuss shared responsibility for caregiving, financial or otherwise, if you have brothers and sisters.
 This can help prevent resentment from arising later if one of you is taking on more of the financial or emotional burdens associated with caring for aging parents.

 If your parents took out a reverse mortgage to provide income in retirement, it’s also important to discuss the implications of moving to a nursing home.
 Reverse mortgages generally must be repaid in full if long-term care means moving out of the home.
 In that instance, you may have to sell the home to repay a reverse mortgage.

 Filial responsibility laws could hold you responsible for your parent’s medical bills if they’re unable to pay what’s owed.
 If you live in a state that has these laws, it’s important to know when you may be subject to them.
 Helping your parents to plan ahead financially for long-term needs can help reduce the possibility of you being on the hook for nursing care costs unexpectedly.

 Tips for Estate Planning

 - Consider talking to a financial advisor about what filial responsibility laws could mean for you if you live in a state that enforces them.
-If you don’t have a financial advisor yet, finding one doesn’t have to be a complicated process.
-SmartAsset’s financial advisor matching tool can help you connect, in just minutes, with professional advisors in your local area.
-If you’re ready, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.